What's the meaning of the phrase 'Jack tar'?

 Two jolly Jack tars exhibited a complaint at Bow-street on Saturday evening of having severally been robbed.

 This doesn't seem to be because sailors were thought to be especially jovial.
 Jolly, or jollie, was the name given to a royal marine.
-This is recorded in Admiral W. H. Smyth Sailor's Word-book, 1867:
+This is recorded in Admiral W. H. Smyth's The Sailor's Word-Book: an alphabetical digest of nautical terms, 1867:

 Tame jolly, a militiaman: royal jolly, a marine.